janwilmans/nullptr/_posts/2018-02-22-phantom-types.md

     }

-I should mention at this point, that there is a 'gotcha' [in C++17][1], which future textbooks will now have to refer to as the well known anti-pattern called '[Ólafur's Fruit Salad][2]':
+I should mention at this point, that there is a 'gotcha' [in C++17][1] but not in earlier versions, which future textbooks will now have to refer to as the well known anti-pattern called '[Ólafur's Fruit Salad][2]':

     enum class Apple;
     enum class Orange;